 Businesses Powered By AtWork!

-In AtWork!'s social enterprises, people with disabilities have an opportunity to develop skills in document management, packaging, assembly, landscaping and recycling.
+In AtWork!'s commercial services, people with disabilities have an opportunity to develop skills in document management, packaging, assembly, landscaping and recycling.
 Learning workplace behaviors of punctuality, team building and focus helps individuals to create a resume of success that prepares them for a job in the community.
 Each business creates income for clients it employs and profit to support AtWork!'s mission of serving people with disabilities.

 Recent Successes and Current Challenges

-In 2013 AtWork! placed 50 people in jobs, our best year ever!
-Ten young adults from the Bellevue School District are enjoying their first jobs, including Michael and Jon with Seattle Boat Company.
-Also in 2013, 30 businesses decided to hire their first employee with disabilities.
+In 2014 AtWork! placed 57 people in jobs, our best year ever, and our fifth year-over-year increase.
+Also in 2014, 38 businesses decided to hire their first employee with disabilities.
+We are now supporting more than 200 people in jobs throughout King and Snohomish Counties, making an average of $11.73 per hour.
 More businesses are recognizing the benefits of employing people with disabilities to employee morale, customer loyalty, and the bottom-line.

 Research shows that 80% of students with disabilities who leave school without a job in place fail to achieve integrated employment as an adult.
 People with disabilities who don’t have a stable support system are less to retain their job after placement.
 The state continues to adjust how funding is calculated, so new supports are needed to help clients find jobs; as well as to keep the jobs secure long-term.
 People with complex disabilities are often the first to be cut because they are considered to be the least employable.
 With natural, unpaid, and paid supports, everyone can work and contribute.
 The challenge is to find and bring together the resources so that no one is left behind.